mbarnach/SwiftySlack/README.md

 ```

 `SwiftySlack` is using the [Promises](https://github.com/google/promises) for the response, instead of using the traditional closure completion handlers.
 The returned payload is resolved internally: the promise is fulfill if the payload is right, other it is rejected with the error message from Slack.
+The returned type is the initial Slack message, with metadata fields updated (channel, timestamp for parent manipulation, etc.).

-The payload is interpreted with [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) for an easy manipulation.
+The payload is interpreted with [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) for an easy manipulation, but you received a SwiftySlack `Message` object when fulfill.

 The requests are sent with [SwiftyRequest](https://github.com/IBM-Swift/SwiftyRequest).